wilkos-dans/notify-documentation/webroot/content/patterns/announcement/review_successful_standalone_origin_overlay_target_aggregator/_index.md

 ---
-title: "Announcement of review by overlay journal"
+title: "Announcement of review by overlay journal to aggregator"
 date: "2021-03-08"
 description: ""
 layout: pattern_example